Gwan-Siu/gwansiu.github.io/_posts/2018-06-18-Naives-Bayes-Logistic-Regression.md

 \end{equation}
 $$

-where the sum is taken over all possible values y j of Y. Now, we hold the assumption of conditional independence.
-The formulation can be rewrite as:
+where the sum is taken over all possible values y j of Y, the arributes of $X$ is independent given $Y$.
+Now, the formulation can be rewrite as:

 $$
 \begin{equation}